harshpandey002/portfolio-new/blogs/ethereum-notes.md

 Your web3 wallet, acting as a provider, will route the Request to the Ethereum node

 > Remember, `provider` is just a fancy term for something representing a connection to an Ethereum node!

+## 🍾 And we are done.

+Save this for future reference, this will be super helpful if you are preparing for job interviews.

+Huge shoutout to [Alchemy University](https://university.alchemy.com/), Most of the things in this blog is just copy past from their modules/sub-modules.